CodzHorizon/Spotify-Clone/README.md

 - 📱 Fully responsive layout across mobile, tablet, and desktop
 - 🖼️ Album cover and song metadata display
 - 🔄 Smooth transitions and interactions
+- 🍔 Hambuger for Mobile view using JS

 ---